f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-re-appconnect/xc-console-demo-guide.rst

 **Create Kubernetes Cluster and deploy application in it.**

-* Login to Azure account and search for “Kubernetes services”.
+* Search for 'Kubernetes services'.
-* Click on Create button and select Create Kubernetes cluster.
+* Click on 'Create' button and select 'Create Kubernetes cluster'.
 * Select the correct subscription and choose the resource group which is created in step 2.
 * Provide all the necessary cluster details and primary node pool fields as needed.
-* Navigate to “Networking” tab and select “Network configuration” as Azure CNI.
+* Navigate to 'Networking' tab and select 'Bring your own virtual network'
 * Select the Virtual network which is created in step 2.
 * Click “Review + create” and create the cluster.
 * Connect to the created AKS cluster.